-A few guidelines for taking usable photos of your artwork…
+A few guidelines for taking quick, usable snapshots of your artwork…

-The following notes are for taking PHOTOS of your artwork to share electronically:
+The notes below are for taking SNAPSHOTS of your artwork to share electronically:

-This example (RIGHT) is a color JPG, taken in good light (see below) from right above the page.
+This example (RIGHT) is a color JPG, taken from right above the page, in good light (see below).

 Some DOs and DON’Ts: